tradle/why-hypercore/FAQ.md

 ### How integrity of the data is assured?

 Hypercore goes into great length to provide data integrity.
 For that it uses a Merkle tree hashing into it each block that is added to the append-only log.
 On every change the root of the Merkle tree is signed by the private key of the of this Hypercore (note that this also creates a limitation of a single writer, see later how it is overcome).
 When Hypercore is shared to another peer, with the help of Merkle branches it is possible to to prove authenticity and integrity of a subset of blocks, without sharing the whole Hypercore.
 This allows to accept partial data from the untrusted peers (as they can't fudge the data).
-This capability supports a number of use cases, like distributed caching and CDNs, bandwidth sharing, distributed files systems, streaming databases, audit protocols and supervision, etc.
+This capability supports a number of use cases, like distributed caching and CDNs, bandwidth sharing, distributed files systems, streaming databases, audit protocols and supervision, etc. See an [interesting discussion](https://github.com/AljoschaMeyer/bamboo/issues/2) in which Hypercore integrity guarantees were challenged and defended.

 Append-only log also allows to recover the state of Hypercore at any prior a point-in-time, a highly desirable function in databases.
 It allows to preserve Hypercore backup snapshots at a particular point in time.